 - Engineering Materials – deep knowledge about the behaviour of classical metallic engineering materials but also learn about plastics and new emerging materials

-- Manufacturing Engineering – covers aspects from supply chain level down to automation and manufacturing processes.
-Also learn about factories of the future
+- Manufacturing Engineering – covers aspects of supply chain level down to automation and manufacturing processes.
+Also, learn about factories of the future

 - Mechatronics – how to design and analyse controlled mechanical systems such as hydraulic systems.